-This document summarizes the results of a pedestrian level wind study undertaken to assess wind for the proposed mixed-use development to be located at 333 Montreal Road, Ottawa, Ontario.
-This work is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by May 8, 2017 and updated May 25, 2017, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.
+This document summarizes the results of a pedestrian level wind study undertaken to assess wind conditions for the proposed mixed-use development to be located at 394 Bronson Avenue in Ottawa, Ontario.
+This work is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by Soma Studio in May and June 2018, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.

 Based on CFD test results, interpretation, and experience with similar developments, all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
-More specifically, surrounding sidewalks, exterior amenity areas, and building access points will experience acceptable wind conditions throughout the year.
-The sunken courtyard and the balconies at levels two and three will experience conditions suitable for sitting or more sedentary activities through the year, which is acceptable.
+More specifically, surrounding sidewalks, walkways, building access points, and the outdoor amenity area at the rear of the building will experience acceptable wind conditions throughout the year.